Easy Crumb Cake |German Streuselkuchen

 - Line a springform pan or glass baking dish with parchment paper.
 Alternatively, grease springform pan or glass baking dish with some oil or butter.

-- Add about ½ of the dough to the baking dish and gently press down evenly.
+- Add about two-thirds of the dough to the baking dish, then use your fingers to gently press it down.

-- Crumble the remaining dough on top of the fruit.
+- Scatter the fresh fruit evenly over the crust.
+Sprinkle the remaining dough on top of the fruit.

-- Bake for 40-55 mins or until topping is golden brown.
+- Bake in preheated oven for 40-55 minutes, or until topping is golden brown.

 Notes